Foreign Policy of Islam: Peace or War?

 Wars Undesirability

-[When establishing the Divine Order, you will meet aggression from those who wish to maintain the status quo for their vested interests.]
-Therefore, fighting is ordained for you, even though you dislike it.
-You may hate a thing that is good for you, and you may love a thing that is bad for you.
+Fighting is ordained for you, even though you dislike it.
+You may hate a thing that is good for you, and you may love something bad for you.
 Allah knows, and you know not.
 Qur’an 2:216

-Islam emphasizes that changing societies must follow a compassionate and peaceful means.
-Violence ispermitted only under certain conditions.
-Both, Dr. Abou El Fadl in his book The Great Theft, Wrestling Islam from the Extremists and Dr. Adnan Ibrahim, a prominent Islamic scholar, both, stress that retaliation or fights in Islam are contingently admissible–defending self against assaults of external threats, invasions, and attacks are among the qualifying conditions.
-The three major battles, Badr, Uhud, and the Trench, in early Islam, were encounters by non-believers who were aiming at Muslims’ obliteration.
-These attacks make fighting obligatory and a duty.
+Islam emphasizes that societal change should occur through compassionate and peaceful means.
+Violence is permitted only under specific conditions.
+Both Dr. Abou El Fadl, in his book *The Great Theft: Wrestling Islam from the Extremists*, and Dr. Adnan Ibrahim, a prominent Islamic scholar, stress that retaliation or fighting in Islam is conditionally permissible.
+Defending oneself against external threats, invasions, and attacks are circumstances that justify fighting.
+The three major battles in early Islam—Badr, Uhud, and the Trench—were battles against nonbelievers intending to obliterate the Muslims.
+These attacks made fighting necessary.

 Muslim Affinity with the Non-Muslins

-Fairness and goodness above and beyond justice are Islam’s basic teachings toward the unbelievers, including the Christians, and Jews so long as the unbelievers do not assault and oppress the Muslims for their faith.
+Fairness and goodness beyond mere justice are central teachings of Islam toward non-Muslims, including Christians and Jews, as long as these non-Muslims do not oppress Muslims for their faith.
+The Qur’an states:

-Allah does not forbid you from those who do not fight you because of religion and do not expel you from your homes from being righteous toward them and acting justly toward them.
+Allah does not forbid you from those who do not fight you because of religion and does not expel you from your homes.
+Act righteous toward them and act justly toward them.
 Indeed, Allah loves those who act justly.
 Qur’an 60:08

 Religious Persecution

-Islam treasures the freedom of belief.
-Religious persecution is far more malicious than killing in self-defense, the Qur’an describes:
+Islam values the freedom of belief.
+It recognizes that religious persecution is far more sinister than killing in self-defense.
+The Qur’an articulates this:

 They ask you about the Sacred Months and fighting therein.
 Say, ‘Fighting in the Sacred Months is a grave offense.’
-However, repelling from the Path of Allah, rejecting His command and the sanctity of the Sacred Mosque, and evicting its people, are greater offenses in the Sight of Allah.
+However, repelling from the Path of Allah, rejecting His command violating the sanctity of the Sacred Mosque, and evicting its people are greater offenses in the Sight of Allah.
 Persecution is a higher crime than killing [in self-defense].
 Qur’an 2:217

 II- Discussion

-Knowing Islam’s systems of freedom of belief and the avoidance of wars, the question before us is why history speaks about Muslim-Christian encounters and extremists’ unprovoked war against non-Muslims?
-Dr. Adnan Ibrahim of Vienna, Austria, denotes that aggressions against Muslims were the cause of Muslim-Christian battles.
-The reasons for the encounters are discussed below in the ‘Christians Hostilities Toward Muslims’ section.
-As for the unprovoked extremists’ war, it is a crime and against all the teachings of Islam.
+Given Islam’s teachings on freedom of belief and the avoidance of wars, we must question why history recounts Muslim-Christian encounters and extremist wars against non-Muslims.
+Dr. Adnan Ibrahim of Vienna, Austria, asserts that aggressions against Muslims precipitated Muslim-Christian battles.
+The ‘Christians’ Hostilities Toward Muslims’ section below explains the reasons for the encounters.
+Any provoked war by extremists is a crime and contradicts Islam’s teachings.

 Controversy Over Peace or War as Islam’s Foreign Policy

-According to Dr. Ibrahim, the majority of the early classical scholars maintained that the policy of Islam regarding non-Muslims is war: “Take up Islam, or we will fight you.”
-However, a minority of them upheld that “peace is the foreign policy of Islam and that war is the exception.”
-Religious intolerance and sociopolitical settings of the old and Middle-Ages possibly introduced the war over peace policy as the answer to Islam’s foreign policy.
-Dr. Ibrahim continued to say, however, that for modern Muslim scholars, the situation reversed.
+According to Dr. Ibrahim, early classical scholars widely maintained that Islam’s policy toward non-Muslims favored war: “Embrace Islam, or we will fight you.”
+Conversely, a minority argued that “peace is the foreign policy of Islam and that war is the exception.”
+Historical religious intolerance and the Old and Middle Ages sociopolitical circumstances likely skewed this view toward a war-over-peace policy.
+Dr. Ibrahim notes, however, that modern Muslim scholars have shifted towards a more peaceful interpretation.

-This viewpoint change is due primarily to a broader study and analysis of the Qur’an and the Islamic doctrine.
-Moreover, technology eased the way for far more people to examine the principles of Islam than ever before.
-At the end of this article is a list of names of the modern scholars citing peace as the rule for foreign policy in Islam.
+This change in perspective arises primarily from a broader study and analysis of the Qur’an and Islamic doctrine.
+Furthermore, technological advancements have allowed more people to examine Islam’s principles than ever before.
+At the end of this article, see a list of the modern scholars who advocate for peace as the foundation of Islam’s foreign policy.

 The Peace and War Doctrines